expanse-org/meteor-dapp-wallet/README.md

-# Ethereum Wallet Ðapp
+# Expanse Wallet Ðapp

-The Ethereum wallet.
+The Expanse wallet.
+This project is based on [Ethereum Wallet Ðapp](https://github.com/ethereum/meteor-dapp-wallet) and has been extended by the expanse project.

 **NOTE** The wallet is not yet official released, can contain severe bugs!